Still have a device using 3G? It may not work in 2022

 RALEIGH, N.C.
-(WNCN) – If there’s one thing we know about technology, it’s that it’s ever changing and ever advancing.
-Mobile carriers are making room for further advancements by kicking 3G networks to curb.
+(WNCN) – If there’s one thing we know about technology, it’s that it’s ever-changing and ever-advancing.
+Mobile carriers are making room for further advancements by kicking 3G networks to the curb.

 - AT&T announced it will shutdown 3G by Feb.
 2022.